 by Tina Anderson

 Tina Anderson is an Outreach Associate at Valley Animal Center in Fresno, California.
-VAC shares their animal rescue adventures with us every month.
+VAC will be shares their animal rescue adventures with us every month.
 Check out KRL’s interview with VAC to learn more about what they do.

 Keep up with VAC’s animal rescue adventures here at KRL, and learn more about adopting from them, volunteering, and donating to VAC on their website If you advertise with KRL you can designate 10% of your ad fees to go to VAC.